The Symmetric Convex Ordering: A Novel Partial Order for B-DMCs Ordering the Information Sets of Polar Codes: Exploration

-We saw that all the channels $W$ and $V$ which satisfy $\Delta_{V} \prec_{cx} \Delta_{W}$ ordering are in fact stochastically degraded channels with respect to each others.
-It is also clear by definition that this ordering implies the `symmetric convex ordering' introduced in Theorem \ref{thm:icx}.
-So, we need to study if the reverse implication is also true or not in order to decide whether Theorem \ref{thm:icx} is a strictly weaker condition than convex ordering.
+We saw that any channel $V$ which satisfies the relation $\Delta_{V} \prec_{cx} \Delta_{W}$ with respect to any other channel $W$ is in fact stochastically degraded with respect to $W$.
+It is also clear by definition that the convex ordering between the channels implies the symmetric convex ordering introduced in Definition \ref{def:sym_cx_ordering}.
+So, we need to study the reverse implication to decide whether the symmetric convex ordering condition of Theorem \ref{thm:icx} gives a strictly weaker condition than convex ordering (stochastic degradation).
 At this point, by recalling the equivalence stated in Proposition \ref{prop:cx_order_sym}, we notice that this is not the case for symmetric channels as the two orders $\Delta_{V} \prec_{cx} \Delta_{W}$ and $\lvert\Delta_{V}\rvert \prec_{icx} \lvert\Delta_{W}\rvert$ are equivalent for symmetric channels.
-Observe also that for any symmetric channel $W$, we have $E_W[\Delta_{W}] = 0$.

-Nevertheless, the exciting part is that no such equivalence exists if one of the two channels is asymmetric.
-So, if we can find a pair of B-DMCs that are not stochastically degraded, but satisfy the `symmetric convex ordering' relation, we will be done.
-This is illustrated in the next example.
+The purpose of this subsection is to show that no equivalence exists between the symmetric convex ordering and stochastic degradation if one of the two channels is asymmetric.
+If we can find a pair of B-DMCs that does not satisfy stochastic degradation, but satisfies the symmetric convex ordering, we will be done.
+Such a pair is illustrated in the next example.